Rollin King

 Highlight

-King's research is in the area of computational chemistry, which is the application of quantum mechanics using the tools of modern computing to solve problems in chemistry.
-He is a primary developer of the PSI4 quantum chemistry package, collaborating with scientists around the world to develop open-source software.
-King's current research focuses on the modeling polymers for organic photovoltaic cells, determining molecular stereochemistry by computing spectroscopic properties, generating machine-readable output for processing large numbers of computations, and developing efficient algorithms for geometry optimization.
-Guest Professor at the prestigious ETH-Zurich in both 2008 and 2014, he is the author of over 35 peer-reviewed publications.
+King's research is in computational chemistry, the application of quantum mechanics using modern computing tools to solve problems in chemistry.
+He is a primary developer of the PSI4 quantum chemistry package, collaborating with scientists worldwide to develop open-source software.
+King's recent research projects have included modeling polymers for organic photovoltaic cells, computing spectroscopic properties to determine molecular stereochemistry, developing approaches to output machine-readable molecular information, and developing efficient algorithms for geometry optimization.
+Guest Professor at the prestigious ETH-Zurich in both 2008 and 2014, he is the author of over 40 peer-reviewed publications.

 Started at Bethel